ppy/osu-wiki/wiki/Tournaments/TWC/2021/en.md

 5. **Reschedules will only be considered if both teams agree to a time, this needs to be done and notified to the tournament staff before Wednesday at 23:59 UTC+0 in that particular week when your match takes place.**
 6. **Reschedules may only be requested by a team captain.**
    - **Do not ask for a reschedule unless it is absolutely needed.
 The tournament staff still has the right to decline the request.**
-7. Captains are responsible for their teams availability.
+7. Captains are responsible for their team's availability.
 The greater team size exists to ensure every team can provide at least two players for each match.
 If teams can not provide two players for a match, the match will be considered forfeited.

 [flag_AR]: /wiki/shared/flag/AR.gif "Argentina"
 [flag_AT]: /wiki/shared/flag/AT.gif "Austria"